Dear Friends,

 2013 News: United in Hope Scholarship Founded

 In 2013, the Chad A. Jacobs Memorial Foundation and the John Patrick Flanagan Foundation jointly founded the United in Hope Scholarship for students who have lost a parent to cancer.
 Graduating high school seniors who attend school in Fairfield or Westport are eligible to apply.
-For more information about the United in Hope Scholarship, teamflanaganvisit our webpage.
+For more information about the United in Hope Scholarship, visit our webpage.

 Please support TEAM FLANAGAN in Fairfield 5K & Half Marathon June 22 & 23